Acekingoflore/osticket-prereqs/README.md

 Enable: php_imap.dll
 Enable: php_intl.dll
 Enable: php_opcache.dll
 Refresh the osTicket site in your browser, observe the changes.
+There will be two extension still disabled but they are not needed.

 </p>